 The accused has spent the last two years trying to get his money back.
 This year, his case finally made its way to the Utah Supreme Court.
 In April, Justice Constandinos Himonas expressed concern at the UHP’s motives.
 “The cynic in me says what happened here is, it’s a lot of money, your client wanted to avoid the court and alerted DEA and wanted to circumvent proceedings so they can get their 80%,” he said.

 The director of the Utah Attorney General’s Highways and Utilities division, Mark Burns, denied this was the case.
 “We had a federal court seizure warrant that was in place, and the Highway Patrol wanted to make sure they were not in violation of,” he said.
 “We just wanted to make sure we were complying with the order of the court.

 Last week, the court published a unanimous ruling ordering a lower court to reexamine who actually has jurisdiction over the seized cash.
-“A federal seizure, even under a seizure warrant, is invalid when it is issued after a state court is already exercising in rem jurisdiction over the property,” wrote Justice Himonas.
+“A federal seizure, even under a seizure warrant, is invalid when it is issued after a state court is already exercising in rem jurisdiction over the property,” wrote the Justice.

-It is possible the UHP may have to return the money to Kyle.
-As Justice Himonas wrote, “The state district court retains in rem jurisdiction to force UHP to return the property to Mr. Savely.”
+It is possible the UHP may have to return the money to the man.
+As the Justice wrote, “The state district court retains in rem jurisdiction to force UHP to return the property to Mr. Savely.”

 Civil Asset Forfeiture Attorney

 If your lawful property has been seized, then you should hire a lawyer.
 Contact us to set up a free initial consultation and work with one of Florida’s most experienced civil forfeiture defense attorneys.